 I’m one of those people who loves running in the cold.
 It’s sometimes hard to get out the door but once I’m out there, I love it.
 And I much prefer winter running over summer running.
 I don’t have to deal with snow very often in North Carolina, but it does it very cold at times.
 When I lived in Utah, I had to be more careful about running in the snow, but at least I didn’t have to contend with the humid cold like we get in the South.
 But cold is cold is cold!
 And it’s important to dress appropriately for it so you enjoy your runs more (and stay safe!)

-One of the most googled questions for runners is what to wear for running in the cold, and it makes sense.
+It’s not just people in my life who ask me about winter running–one of the most googled questions for runners is what to wear for running in the cold!
 Dressing the right way will make or break your run, and when you’re mixing freezing temps with sweat, you have to be careful.
 I’ve been running for over 20 years, and I’ve raced in some pretty tricky conditions (ahem, the 2018 Boston Marathon).

 Below are the general guidelines I use when getting dressed for cold weather runs.
 Some factors will change what I decide to wear on cold days, including rain, wind chill, “feels like” temperatures, the type of run I’m doing and just how I’m feeling (some days I like to be warmer than others!).
 The right gear makes ALL the difference!

 Base layers are typically thinner and fit close to the body to help keep in warmth.
-For cold runs, I wear a long sleeve.
-When it starts to warm up, I’ll wear a short sleeve with a layer on top, and then I’ll have the option to shed a layer.
+For cold runs, I wear a long sleeve like this Rest Less Pullover Top from Lululemon.
+When it starts to warm up, I’ll wear a short sleeve shirt or tank with a layer on top (usually the same top as above, the Rest Less Pullover), and then I’ll have the option to shed a layer.

 A mid-weight layer is usually a thicker material, usually looser so it can layer more easily and oftentimes has weather proofing materials (e.g. water resistant).
-You can think of a 1/4 zip (see on me here) as a good mid layer.
+You can think of a 1/4 zip as a good mid layer.
+My favorite 1/4 zip is the Momentum Zip up from Athleta.

-A running jacket or vest doesn’t necessarily have to be heavy to be warm (this one is amazing and so lightweight!), and a zipper (or even half zip) is nice since it’s easier to get on over two layers and unzip if you get a little too warm.
-This vest is AMAZING and if it’s really cold this jacket is great.
+A running jacket or vest doesn’t necessarily have to be heavy to be warm (this lightweight Patagonia option is amazing), and a zipper (or even half zip) is nice since it’s easier to get on over two layers and unzip if you get a little too warm.
+My very favorite cold weather layer is the Down For It All vest from Lululemon, and if it’s REALLY cold, I love the Cross Chill Jacket (also from Lululemon).

-When I’m on the fence, I always take gloves and an ear band since they’re easy to take off and carry if I get too hot.
-But it’s awful when they’re are too cold and I don’t have anything to cover them up.
+When I’m on the fence, I always take running gloves (pro tip: get a bright colored pair like the Fast and Free Fleece Running Gloves from Lululemon so you don’t loose them) and an ear band since they’re easy to take off and carry if I get too hot.
+I need a new one and I’m considering the Run For It All ear warmer from Lululemon.
+It’s AWFUL when your fingers or ears are too cold and I don’t have anything to cover them up.

 Do not wear cotton!
 Athletic apparel made with technical fabrics is worth the additional cost over an old t-shirt because it is made to wick away sweat from your body which helps you stay warm.
 And if your clothes aren’t breathable, your body heat will rise and the heat will have nowhere to go.
 The worse thing you can do is run in the cold in very damp clothes!
 Think about it – would you want to go outside when it’s 20 degrees in a wet shirt just to feel colder?
 No way!
 So make sure you buy gear that’s sweat wicking.
 Brands make this really clear since it’s such a selling point for runners.
-Here are my favorite sports bras for runners, since your sports bra wicks sweat that keeps you warm and dry.
+You can find all of my favorite sports bras for runners here on the blog, since your sports bra wicks sweat that keeps you warm and dry.

 Some people prefer to be colder on their legs vs. their upper body.
 I’d much rather have cold legs than a cold torso or arms.
 Figure out what works best for you and adjust accordingly.
 However, a good rule of thumb is to make sure your core is dressed a bit warmer than your legs since that will help keep the rest of you warm.

-A vest is super helpful at keeping your core warm without making you feel restricted in a jacket or causing you to overheat.
+This Lululemon running vest is super helpful at keeping your core warm without making you feel restricted in a jacket or causing you to overheat.
 If you don’t have a vest, try layering a tank top under your base layer.
 It helps to have that extra layer on your core!
-See this vest on me here.
 I love it so much I got a similar one in another color.
-Read my review here.

 Protect your head, ears, fingers and toes!!